Nucleic acid structure prediction: Comparative secondary structure prediction

+Each of these steps can also be mixed and matched in an iterative fashion.

 Align then fold

 A practical heuristic approach is to use multiple sequence alignment tools to produce an alignment of several RNA sequences, to find consensus sequence and then fold it.
+Covariation can be extracted from a multiple sequence alignment of multiple homologous RNA sequences with related but dissimilar sequences.
 The quality of the alignment determines the accuracy of the consensus structure model.
-Consensus sequences are folded using various approaches similarly as in individual structure prediction problem.
-The thermodynamic folding approach is exemplified by RNAalifold program.
-The different approaches are exemplified by Pfold and ILM programs.
-Pfold program implements a SCFGs.
-ILM (iterated loop matching) unlike the other algorithms for folding of alignments, can return pseudoknoted structures.
-It uses combination of thermodynamics and mutual information content scores.
+Consensus sequences are folded using various approaches similarly as in individual structure prediction problem: